-About a month ago, one of my sisters tagged me in a video she recorded of Family Feud—a game show where two families compete for a cash prize by trying to find the most popular answers to a variety of questions.
-On the episode of the daytime game show she recorded, host and comedian Steve Harvey asks the contestants to answer a rather loaded statement: “Name a reason a woman might decide to be with a chubby [or fat] man.”
-This, as one might imagine, ends up being a rather humorous round for the contestants, Steve Harvey, and the audience.
+About a month ago, one of my sisters tagged me in a video she recorded of Family Feud, a game show where two families compete for a cash prize by trying to find the most popular answers to a variety of questions.
+On the episode she recorded, host and comedian Steve Harvey asks the contestants to answer a rather loaded statement: “Name a reason a woman might decide to be with a chubby [or fat] man.”

 But my sister didn’t share this video on her Facebook page to garner laughs from her friends and family.
-It was quite the opposite, actually: my sister was angry at the round’s subject and the subsequent answers given.
-More specifically, my sister said:
+It was quite the opposite: my sister was angry at the round’s subject and the answers given.
+My sister wrote:

 “This really bothers me!
 This is why people think you have to be skinny/fit to be beautiful, to be wanted, to be loved, and to deserve anything…this is NOT OKAY!”